Amaseal/decor/src/products/posts/laptop-stand-natural-oak.md

   We deliver stands pre-assembled, you will need only to put a wooden slat in the groove so that your device does not slide down.

+  **Colourway:**

+  This particular design is made out of Oak wood and varnished

   **Size:**